Loudspeaker enclosure: Infinite baffle

-A variation on the 'open baffle' approach is to mount the loudspeaker driver in a very large sealed enclosure, providing minimal 'air spring' restoring force to the cone.
+A variation on the open baffle approach is to mount the loudspeaker driver in a very large sealed enclosure, providing minimal air spring restoring force to the cone.
 This minimizes the change in the driver's resonance frequency caused by the enclosure.
 The low-frequency response of infinite baffle loudspeaker systems has been extensively analysed by Benson.
-Some infinite baffle 'enclosures' have used an adjoining room, basement, or a closet or attic.
+Some infinite baffle enclosures have used an adjoining room, basement, or a closet or attic.
 This is often the case with exotic rotary woofer installations, as they are intended to go to frequencies lower than 20 Hz and displace large volumes of air.
-"Infinite baffle" or simply "IB" is also used as a generic term for sealed enclosures of any size, the name being used because of the ability of a sealed enclosure to prevent any interaction between the forward and rear radiation of a driver at low frequencies.
+Infinite baffle (IB) is also used as a generic term for sealed enclosures of any size, the name being used because of the ability of a sealed enclosure to prevent any interaction between the forward and rear radiation of a driver at low frequencies.

-In conceptual terms an infinite baffle is a flat baffle that extends out to infinity – the so-called "endless plate".
+In conceptual terms an infinite baffle is a flat baffle that extends out to infinity – the so-called endless plate.
 A genuine infinite baffle cannot be constructed but a very large baffle such as the wall of a room can be considered to be a practical equivalent.
 A genuine infinite-baffle loudspeaker has an infinite volume (a half-space) on each side of the baffle and has no baffle step.
-However the term "infinite-baffle loudspeaker" can fairly be applied to any loudspeaker that behaves (or closely approximates) in all respects as if the drive unit is mounted in a genuine infinite baffle.
+However, the term infinite-baffle loudspeaker can fairly be applied to any loudspeaker that behaves (or closely approximates) in all respects as if the drive unit is mounted in a genuine infinite baffle.
 The term is often and erroneously used of sealed enclosures which cannot exhibit infinite-baffle behavior unless their internal volume is much greater than the Vas Thiele/Small of the drive unit AND the front baffle dimensions are ideally several wavelengths of the lowest output frequency.
-It is important to distinguish between genuine infinite-baffle topology and so-called infinite-baffle or IB "enclosures" which may not meet genuine infinite-baffle criteria.
+It is important to distinguish between genuine infinite-baffle topology and so-called infinite-baffle or IB enclosures which may not meet genuine infinite-baffle criteria.
 The distinction becomes important when interpreting textbook usage of the term (see Beranek (1954, p.
 118) and Watkinson (2004)).